 This journal covers all themes in the field of technology and informatics management such as:

 - Managing the rapid changes in information technology

 - Emerging advances in electrical and electronics and new applications

 - Implications of digital convergence and growth of electronics technology

 - Project management in electrical, mechanical or civil engineering

 Peer Review Policy:

-The research article submitted to this online journal will be peer-reviewed by reviewers.
-The reviewers are selected by editors in accordance with the field of expertise based on scientific papers that have been written by and have Scopus id.
+The research articles submitted to this journal will be peer-reviewed by reviewers.
+The reviewers are selected by editors in accordance with the field of expertise based on scientific papers that have been written.
+In addition, editors must have Scopus id.
 The accepted research articles will be available online following the journal peer-reviewing process.
-Language used in this journal is Indonesia.
+Language used in this journal is Indonesian or English.